egumasa/engagement-annotation-project/docs/Step4_primary_secondary.md

 ## Primary engagement strategies

-Primary engagement strategies are those that characterize the engagement of whole `MAIN` clause.
+Primary engagement strategies are those that characterize the engagement of a [T-unit](1_Basic_grammar.md#terminal-unit-t-unit).

-As a rough guideline, these are constructions with an engagement meaning (a) occuring within the `MAIN` clause but not in an `EMBEDDED` clause OR (b) corresponding to the span of a `SUBORDINATE` clause.
+- Typically, the following grammatical structures *tend to* take primary engagement strategy (but not always):
+  - Main verb of a `MAIN` clause
+  - Adverbial/Prepositional phrases that modify the `MAIN` clause
+  - The entire adverbial clauses that modify the `MAIN` clause
+  - Modal verbs in a `MAIN` clause

 Consider the following monoglossic utterance: